writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Large logo included in intermission slides and on talk videos.
 - Logo and long description (500 characters) on the conference website.
 - Logo in conference email promotion.
+- Display promotional “Swag” items on the conference swag table (provided by sponsor).
 - Dedicated social media post on LinkedIn and Twitter.
-- Display promotional “Swag” items on the conference swag table (provided by sponsor).
-- Five (5) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
+- Three (3) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- One product promotion highlight in our conference email list.
+- One email promotion to our conference email list.
 Includes logo and 2 paragraphs of copy.
-- Sponsorship promotion in Write the Docs Slack channel ahead of the conference.
+- Slack Sponsorship promotion in Write the Docs Slack channel ahead of the conference.

 Patron
 ------